THE GLORIOUS

 hypothesis is basically correct.
 If so, say the redaction

-critics, we should carfully divide the Marcan source material in
+critics, we should carefully divide the Marcan source material

 Mark's meaning by looking at what he's added to his original